DevExpress/testcafe/docs/articles/documentation/recipes/integrations/test-websites-that-use-recaptcha.md

 ---
 # Test Websites That Use reCAPTCHA

 TestCafe does not implement mechanisms that circumvent CAPTCHA challenges.
-However, many CAPTCHA providers allow you to disable or mock the verification in test environments.
+However, many CAPTCHA providers allow you to disable or simulate the verification in test environments.

 This topic describes how to configure reCAPTCHA so that TestCafe tests pass through it.